Back | Home | Aller à version française

 Chapter 27 – LIVES

 The French language often refers to la vie (life).
 For example, everyday life, contemplative life, religious life, artistic life, and political life.
 In the same sense, English speaks of Life, German of Leben, and ancient Greek of bios.
 Aristotle made a distinction between bios praktikos and bios tHeôrètikos.
-This is because Homo, throughout history and all around the globe, has structured his group and individual existences around spheres of activity, and also passivity, which are often so consistent as to give rise to specific characters or types: the warrior, the craftsman, the humourist, the gambler, the artist, the poet, the priest, the scholar, the mystic, the lawyer, etc.
+This is because Homo, throughout history and all around the globe, has structured his group and individual existences around spheres of activity, and also passivity, which are often so consistent as to give rise to specific characters or types: the warrior, the craftsman, the humorist, the gambler, the artist, the poet, the priest, the scholar, the mystic, the lawyer, etc.

 This strong, stabilizing organization of existence into multiple lives is understandable under several headings.
 Because Homo is a system comprising an upstream as much as a downstream <11A>; because Homo is highly demultipliable according to nodes, envelopes, resonances, interfaces <11F>; because Homo is permeated by dehiscences and the threats of madness, which his ceaseless practice of tuning <25B7> does not completely overcome; because for Homo, illnesses are as rich as health <26E8>.
 What matters to an anthropogeny is not so much the description of the particularities of such spheres of activity-passivity – which is the realm of literary or scholarly phenomenologies – as the adequate observation of how they form a system where they complement and balance one another sufficiently for hominin specimens and groups to have persisted.